Betterment vs Personal Capital 2026: Which Platform Actually Wins?

 - You want IRA management including Roth conversions and tax-coordinated portfolios across account types

-- You want crypto exposure without opening a separate exchange account
+- You want crypto exposure without signing up for a separate exchange

-- You're rolling over a 401(k) and want a low-cost, managed IRA solution
+- You're rolling over a 401(k) and looking for a low-cost, managed IRA solution

-- You value simplicity over comprehensive data tracking
+- You value keeping things simple over tracking every data point

-Betterment is basically the best answer to the question "I want to invest responsibly without becoming a finance nerd."
-That's a completely legitimate thing to want, and it's a bigger market than most finance writers acknowledge.
+Betterment basically answers the question "I want to invest responsibly without becoming a finance expert."
+That's completely legitimate, and it's a bigger group than most finance writers acknowledge.

 Who Should Choose Personal Capital?